Wreck of the last ship of famed Anglo-Irish explorer Shackleton found off the coast of Canada

 The Quest was found using sonar scans on Sunday evening, sitting on its keel under 390 meters (1,280 feet) of churning, frigid water, the society said.
 Its towering mast is lying broken beside it, likely cracked off as the vessel was sucked into the depths after it struck ice on May 5, 1962.

 Shackleton’s death aboard the ship in 1922 marked the end of what historians consider the “heroic age” of Antarctic exploration.
-The explorer led three British expeditions to the Antarctic, and he was in the early stages of a fourth when he died.
+The explorer led three British expeditions to the Antarctic, and he was in the early stages of a fourth when he died of a heart attack.
 He was 47.

-The Quest’s discovery was “profoundly moving,” John Geiger, leader of the Shackleton Quest Expedition said Wednesday .
-“It’s just such a great story.
-It links Canada to this most-famous-of-all polar explorers.”
+The Norwegian-built Quest was a schooner-rigged steamship, and Shackleton bought it specifically to travel to Canada’s High Arctic, Geiger said.
+But the Canadian government at the time axed those plans, and Shackleton decided to set sail once again for the Antarctic.

+He died when it was just off South Georgia, east of the Falkland Islands in the South Atlantic.

+After the explorer’s death, the Quest was used for Arctic research and then returned to its original intended use as a sealing vessel.
+It sank in 1962, after it was damaged by ice in the Labrador Sea while on a whaling trip.

-The Norwegian-built ship, used for Arctic research and sealing after Shackleton’s death, appears to be in “incredible condition,” though it was damaged when it slammed into the seabed, Geiger said.
+The vessel appears to be in “incredible condition,” though it was damaged when it slammed into the seabed, Geiger said.

-Now that it has been found, the next step will be sending down remotely operated vehicles to capture images of its remains.
+It won’t be brought to the surface — that would be far too expensive, he added — but it will be thoroughly documented and studied.
+A crew will likely head out some time before the end of summer to begin taking footage of the vessel with a remotely operated vehicle.

-In 2022, researchers discovered another wreck of Shackleton’s.
-The Endurance was found in 10,000 feet — about 3,000 meters — of icy water, a century after it was swallowed up by Antarctic ice.
+In 2022, researchers discovered another one of Shackleton's ships, the Endurance in 10,000 feet — about 3,000 meters — of icy water, a century after it was swallowed up by Antarctic ice.

 A team of marine archaeologists, engineers and other scientists used an icebreaker ship and underwater drones to locate the wreck at the bottom of the Weddell Sea, near the Antarctica Peninsula.